Also in This Area

 Idiot Peak, Tokositna Glacier, Alaska

 "Does everyone have a good feeling about this?"
 Scott said, before we were about to rappel and down climb over 2,000 feet into the formidable "Valley of Death" on the Tokositna glacier.
 To our knowledge, we (Scott Adamson, Andy Knight and Aaron Child) are the only team that has made this descent to access climbing in that valley.
+[Correction: Jay Smith and Paul Teare descended into the valley on two occasions in the early 1990s.
+See Smith's response, below.—Ed.]
 Our goal was to put up a new route in the center of the west face of Idiot Peak—the south subpeak of Mt.
 Huntington—first climbed and named by Will Mayo and Chris Thomas in 2005 by the 1,200-foot Mini-intellectual (5.8 WI4+R/X).

 In the past, most parties have climbed to the top of the access couloir on the Harvard Route and then traversed under the Phantom Wall on a sizable ledge to access either the Phantom Wall or Idiot Peak (as Mayo and Thomas did in 2005).
 But that approach bypasses 2,000 feet of climbing that would make the objective more challenging, so down that rabbit hole we plunged.